Liverpool Lime Street railway station: Early expansion

 By 1857, a pair of granite columns had been erected outside the station entrance; over time, these had become known as the "Candlesticks".
-During 1867, further expansion of Lime Street Station was required to cope with operational demands; changes included the present northern arched train shed.
+During 1867, further expansion of Lime Street station was required to cope with operational demands; changes included the present northern arched train shed.
 Designed by William Baker and Francis Stevenson the train shed featured a span of 200 ft, leading to it being recognised as the largest such structure in the world at the time.
 It was also the first train shed in which iron was used throughout.
 During 1879, a second parallel southern train shed was completed, which had been designed by Stevenson and E.W.
 Ives.
 This second train shed featured dry construction techniques, while each bay reportedly took only three days to build.

-Lime Street Station is fronted by a large building, built in the Renaissance Revival style, which formerly housed the North Western Hotel.
+Lime Street station is fronted by a large building, built in the Renaissance Revival style, which formerly housed the North Western Hotel.
 Designed by Alfred Waterhouse, the building was built during 1871 and served as student accommodation for Liverpool John Moores University from 1996.
 It was announced on 28 September 2018 that the building will be restored as a hotel by the Marcus Worthington Group at a cost of £30m.
-It will reopen as the Radisson RED Liverpool Hotel in 2020.
+It reopened as the Radisson RED Liverpool Hotel in 2020.

-As a result of the Railways Act 1921, which grouped the majority of railway companies together to create the Big Four, Lime Street Station passed into the ownership of the newly formed London, Midland and Scottish (LMS) railway.
+As a result of the Railways Act 1921, which grouped the majority of railway companies together to create the Big Four, Lime Street station passed into the ownership of the newly formed London, Midland and Scottish (LMS) railway.
 The station played an early role in the development of mail trains, the Post Office first dispatched mail by train from Lime Street.